erdemonal11/nuScenesDB/README.md

 ## Project Structure

+- **`nuscenetool.py`**: The main Python file containing the customtkinter GUI tool for interacting with the PostgreSQL database.
 - **`dbconnect.py`**: Python script that connects to a PostgreSQL database and runs a `.sql` file.
 - **`Dockerfile.nuscene`**: Dockerfile for building the container image.
 - **`nuScene.sql`**: SQL script containing the schema or queries to be executed.
 - **`.env`**: Environment file storing database connection parameters.
 - **`Makefile`**: File containing commands to build, run, stop, clean, and rebuild the Docker container.

+## Features
+- Connect to PostgreSQL: Establishes a connection to a PostgreSQL database using credentials from an .env file or manual input.
+- CRUD Operations: Insert, update, and delete records from the database using a user-friendly GUI.
+- SQL Query Execution: Execute custom SQL queries directly from the GUI.
+- Database Export: Export the entire database or selected tables in CSV or SQL format.
+- Sorting and Search: Sort table columns and search through records with ease.

 ## Prerequisites